Thank you for booking, Acadia Treehouse Retreat!!

 2. Fire Pit: For your safety, if you plan on building a campfire in the picnic area, we encourage you to avoid foraging for sticks in the woods.
 The Maine woods are notorious for ticks and poison ivy, so it’s best to stay on the gravel area.
 There are numerous roadside stands that sell bundles of camp firewood that you can purchase.
 Lastly, of course, please practice good fire safety!

-3. SMOKING: NO SMOKING OF ANY KIND IS ALLOWED inside of the treehouse and/or its screened porches and obviously, do not throw cigarette butts on the ground.
+3. SMOKING: NO SMOKING OF ANY KIND IS ALLOWED inside of the treehouse, its screened porches or Hot Tub Room and obviously, do not throw cigarette butts on the ground.

 QUIET TIME & NEIGHBORS